mattiasnordqvist/Galactic-Waste-Management/ReadMe.md

 These settings are typically provided through *wasteManager.Update()* each time you do a migration.

 #### Mode (required)
 Determines which strategy to use when migrating.
 Currently, GalacticWasteManager comes with *GreenField* and *LiveField* modes. *BrownField* is in the pipeline.
 You can create your own migration strategies.
-Implement *IMigration* or subclass *MigrationBase* and register in *GalacticWasteManager.MigrationFactories*.
-(Note to self: Why can't you just supply it directly in the Update-method?)
+Implement *IMigration* or subclass *MigrationBase* and register in *GalacticWasteManager.MigrationFactories*. ~(Note to self: Why can't you just supply it directly in the Update-method?)~ (Now you can supply a factory func.)
 More on modes further down.

 #### Clean
 Default *false*.
 Instructs migrator to clean schema and start anew.
 There are other situations when schema can be cleaned even though this settings is *false*.
 More on that further down.